 Healthy Buildings in a Changing Climate

-Our latest report, Healthy Buildings in a Changing Climate, underscores the urgent need to retrofit existing buildings to protect Canadians' health and safety.
+Our report, Healthy Buildings in a Changing Climate, underscores the urgent need to retrofit existing buildings to protect Canadians' health and safety.

-A tangible, results-driven solution
+A practical, common-sense solution

-What does a deep retrofit include?
+What can a deep retrofit include?

-- New technologies (like heat pumps)
+- Modern technologies (like heat pumps)

 - Smart integration with electricity grids